 Regularly fertilize pansies to keep them actively growing.
 Houseplants can be fertilized with reduced rates of water-soluble fertilizer this month.
 Do not over-water houseplants, and make sure that water does not sit in the saucer under the pot after watering.

 Birds of all kinds appreciate a constant source of seed, suet and water during the winter.
 You'll enjoy all the activity in your yard while providing a valuable service for our feathered friends.
 Just remember that once you start feeding, you should keep it up through the winter.
 This is a good time to get your lawn and garden soil tested for its pH level.
 Soils which are strongly acid stunt plant growth and result in unproductive gardens.
 Liming lawns and gardens now allows time for lime to react and raise the soil pH before the growing season arrives.

 Compost piles should be turned at least once during the month.
 Leaves are abundant and should be shredded before adding to the pile.
 Add animal manure or clippings from winter rye for a source of nitrogen.
 The pile should be at least 3 cubic feet in volume to help hold in the heat generated by decomposition.
 Check the pile for moisture level.
 It should be neither too wet or too dry.
 Add water if it is dry; add more coarse, dry matter if it is too wet.

-Check the East Texas Piney Woods Gardening Program Calendar for the The annual East Texas Spring Landscape and Gardening Conference, held late January/early February every year at the Tyler Rose Garden Center.
-Check the programs link or call the Smith County Extension office (903) 590-5980.
+Check the East Texas Gardening Program Calendar for the East Texas Garden Lecture Series, held February - June and September - November.
+Check the Programs link or call the Smith County Extension office (903) 590-5980.